 In Exercise 3 and Activity 1, we learned to generate predictions and evaluate the performance of regression models that predict a continuous outcome.
 In this activity, we will be taking the same approach to evaluate the performance of our random forest regressor model to predict temperature in Celsius.

+Note:

-Continuing from Exercise 13:
+Continuing from Exercise 13

 Generate predictions on the test data